Skip to content

 }

-buildOptions.cmd replaces the default build command path and supports placeholders such as <file>, <name>, <outFile>, <target>, and <mode>.
+buildOptions.cmd supports the placeholders <file>, <name>, <outFile>, <target>, and <mode>.

-Run Options
+Run options

 json